imarc/handbook/frontend.md

 **Imarc-recommended implementation**
 * Implementation via npm is fine, but note that using the professional tier requires all team members to possess the same `.npmrc` file in order to pull down gated assets from npm.
 See a lead front-end engineer for help.
 * **Deprecated**: use a [Font Awesome kit](https://fontawesome.com/kits)

+## Animation

+Imarc often uses [GreenSock](https://greensock.com/) or [animejs](https://animejs.com/) for site animations. animejs is often seen as a simpler solution.

+<div class="fpo">WORK IN PROGRESS</div>

+## Performance

+Having a fast website is crucial.
+If you have access to the Imarc wiki, see our existing [Frontend Performance](https://wiki.imarc.com/Frontend_Performance) article.

+### Responsive images

+Responsive image techniques allow one to serve appropriately sized images for the device a site user is using.
+Mobile devices can download a small image, and a desktop machine can download a large version of the same image.
+Imarc typically uses [lazysizes](https://github.com/aFarkas/lazysizes) on projects, as it provides lazyloading among other features, and allows for cross-browser compatibility.
+It can be included as a [node package](https://www.npmjs.com/package/lazysizes).

+### Web inspector

+<div class="fpo">WORK IN PROGRESS</div>

+### PageSpeed Insights / Core web vitals

+<div class="fpo">WORK IN PROGRESS</div>

 ## Browser support